 - Tamari is wheat-free soy sauce.
 I buy San-J Tamari lite which is 50% less sodium.

-- Tamarind paste has a unique, bright, sour-tart taste.
-It’s made from the tamarind fruit and while it’s optional it’s worth finding.
+- Tamarind paste has a unique, bright, sour-tart taste, made from the tamarind fruit.
+It’s optional but worth finding.
 I use Neeras brand.
 It’s pure and thick with no additives and no seeds.
 Find it at Whole Foods, ethnic markets and online.
 Makes a refreshing drink too.
 It’s common in Indian, Thai and Latin-American cuisines.
 Tamarind paste in blocks is handled differently.
 The jarred paste is the easiest to work with.

 - Chinese Five Spice is a marvelous spice blend of Szechuan pepper or black pepper, cinnamon, clove, fennel, star anise or other warm spices.
 Blends vary.
 If you are a cinnamon fan, I bet you’ll love Five Spice.